Exploring Autism Behavior Therapy

 Cognitive and Behavioral Strategies

-When it comes to autism behavior therapy, cognitive and behavioral strategies play a significant role in helping individuals with Autism Spectrum Disorder (ASD) overcome challenges and develop essential skills.
+When it comes to autism behavioral therapy, cognitive and behavioral strategies play a significant role in helping individuals with Autism Spectrum Disorder (ASD) overcome challenges and develop essential skills.
 In this section, we will explore two key strategies: Cognitive Behavioral Therapy (CBT) and Parent-Mediated Intervention (PMI).

 Cognitive Behavioral Therapy (CBT)